borntofrappe/react-practice/02 - FreeCodeCamp Podcast App/README.md

 - styled components.

-In terms of user stories, as to draw inspiration from freeCodeCamp itself:
+In terms of user stories, as to draw inspiration from freeCodeCamp itself, here's what the application should achieve:

 - as the page loads, I am welcomed by the podcast application with the latest episodes for freeCodeCamp.
 I am able to relate to this with a simple image, the title, a brief description and an audio player.